December 6, 2023

 Simple ways to recognise and support changes in unhelpful habitual behaviours.

-As human beings, we are all creatures of habit.
+As human beings, we are creatures of habit.
 We seek predictability and reliability as a means of keeping ourselves safe.
 Habitual behaviour – in other words, behaviour that is repeated until it becomes automatic – helps us foster that feeling of security.

 Habits, especially those we perform on a subconscious level, are vitally important as our brains have limited capacity to process new information and rely on repeated patterns to smoothly navigate daily life.
 The trouble is, some habitual behaviours do not always serve us and can have an unhelpful impact on both our own lives and the lives of those around us.